-A Weekend In The Curonian Spit
+A Weekend In Nida and The Curonian Spit

 The Curonian Spit is a thin strip of land running along the shores of Lithuania and the Russian enclave of Kaliningrad.
-The spit separates the calm waters of the Curonian Lagoon from the turbulent Baltic Sea.
+The spit separates the calm waters of the Curonian Lagoon from the turbulent waves of the Baltic Sea.
 Its major attraction is massive sand dunes, actually more present on the Russian side but more easily and frequently visited on the Lithuanian side.

 From the peaceful resort village of Nida, it is easy to spend a day exploring the sand dunes and walk across the spit all the way to the endless beach on the Baltic Sea.

-From Nida, take the stairs up the sand dune for a magical view to the Curonian Lagoon.
+From Nida, there is a pretty little path you can follow through the woods, that will take you to the foot of the Parnidis sand dune.
+Simply take the stairs up the sand dune for a magical view to the Curonian Lagoon.
 The light is particularly beautiful in the morning, if it is sunny.

 From there, a viewpoint will offer you the best view to the dunes.
 You will be able to see both the Curonian Lagoon and the Baltic Sea at the same time, showing how thin the spit is.
 In the distance can easily be seen Kaliningrad (Russia).

 If you walk south, you will eventually reach a few small signs materializing the end of Lithuania, and the beginning of Russia!

 This is not the exact border but actually the beginning of a no man’s land protecting the actual border.
 But a Russian watchtower can be seen in the distance and I am sure there is a guard up there making sure that no stupid tourist crosses the line!

-Since it’s not possible to go further, I just walked all the way back to the sand dunes and explored them more in depth, until reaching the Curonian Lagoon again.
+It is easy to cross the dunes until reaching the Curonian Lagoon again.
 It is then possible to walk along the shore, on the tiny beaches that exist between the sand dunes and the lagoon.
-At some point, you will be back in Nida – and the loop is closed!
+At some point, you will be back in Nida – and the loop will be closed!